ospalh/anki-addons/pages/Local CSS and DIY night mode.md

 <blockquote class="nb">
 Without further set-up, this switch has no visible effect, all it does is add another class <code>night</code>.
-The user has to set up eir colection to make use of this.
+The user has to set up eir collection to make use of this.
 </blockquote>

 ### Set-up